72.2 THE INDIA BOX

 72.224 JAPANESE UNITS PROHIBITED: Japanese units may not enter the India box (EXCEPTION: Japanese bombing - 26.462).

-72.23 LEAVING THE INDIA BOX: Western Allied units in the India box may move, stage, sea transport, seaborne invade or redeploy onto the board.
-Ground units moving out of the India box may enter vacant enemy-controlled hexes on the edge of the mapboard if the moving player controls the India box, but Western Allied units may not leave the India box if this results in there being fewer ground factors in the India box than there are Japanese ground factors adjacent to the India box along the western edge of the mapboard.
+72.23 LEAVING THE INDIA BOX: Western Allied units may leave the India box by moving, staging, sea transporting, seaborne invading or redeploying onto the mapboard, including by moving ground units into vacant Japanese-controlled hexes on the edge of the mapboard.
+Western Allied units may not leave the India box if this results in there being fewer Western Allied ground factors in the India box than there are Japanese ground factors adjacent to the India box along the western edge of the mapboard.
 NAS based on carriers in the India box may not stage onto the mapboard.

 72.24 AIR MISSIONS: Japanese air units may not fly missions into the India box (EXCEPTION: Japanese bombing - 26.462).
 Western Allied air units in the India box may not fly missions onto the mapboard.